howdycrystalm/star-wars-blog/README.md

   - Bootstrap 4
   - Sass

-You can reference the [gkw-wp.fun page for Vagrant and Virtual Box here](http://gkw-wp.fun/course-topic/vagrant/)
+You can reference the [gkw-wp.fun page for Vagrant and Virtual Box](http://gkw-wp.fun/course-topic/vagrant/) for guidance.

 ## Getting Started
 1. On GitHub, Fork your own copy of this repo.
 2. Select which of **your** repos or orgs to fork to on GitHub.
 3. Once you've added the fork to your GitHub repo or org, select the green `Clone or Download` button, and copy the https link.
 4. Now `git clone` the fork into your own project folder locally on our computer.
-It should look something like `git clone https://github.com/your-repo-or-org/star-wars-blog.git`.
+The git command should be something like `git clone https://github.com/your-repo-or-org/star-wars-blog.git`.
 5. In your project folder `git remote -v` to see if the `fetch` and `pull` remotes are the same.
 They should both share the same "origin" and "from" source, which is your repo or org.
 5. Now run `git branch -a` to show all branches that were forked, as well as remote branches.
 Most likely you'll see the master branch as green, and everything else in red is a remote branch.
 This is a good thing :)
 6. Next we want to tell Git to track the remote branches locally.
 Let's start by tracking the "development" branch.
 Run `git checkout -b development origin/development`.